Mikala-Troupe/IAM-Portfolio/Week-04-Access-Reviews-Governance/README.md

 <img src="screenshots/23-review-history-empty.png" alt="Review History" />

 **Review History**
-Complete audit trail of all completed review cycles - who reviewed what, when, and why
+Complete audit trail of all completed review cycles - who reviewed what, when, and why.
+Empty in this lab (reviews still in progress) - in production, this shows complete audit trail of all completed review cycles with decisions, approvals, and remediation actions

 </td>
 <td width="50%">